The Dispute Resolution Review: Taiwan

-Arbitration is becoming more and more common in Taiwan, in particular in construction contracts.
+Arbitration is becoming increasingly common in Taiwan, in particular in construction contracts.

 Once an arbitral award is rendered, it becomes final, irrevocable and unappealable.
-However, in the event of limited procedural irregularities it can be set aside by the court.18 Furthermore, an award may be enforceable after an application for enforcement has been granted by the court.
-Again, only with very limited irregularities shall such an application be dismissed.19
+However, in the event of limited procedural irregularities it can be set aside by the court.19 Furthermore, an award may be enforceable after an application for enforcement has been granted by the court.
+Again, only with very limited irregularities shall such an application be dismissed.20

 A foreign arbitral award is an arbitral award rendered outside Taiwan or rendered pursuant to foreign laws within Taiwan.
 A foreign arbitral award, after an application for recognition has been granted by the court, shall be enforceable.

-The court shall dismiss the application for recognition of a foreign arbitral award if such award contains one of the following elements:20
+The court shall dismiss the application for recognition of a foreign arbitral award if such award contains one of the following elements:21

 - where the recognition or enforcement of the arbitral award is contrary to the public order or good morals of Taiwan;